 SMOKE, MILK, AND LIGHTS

 Photography on light boxes

-WOMB is an experiential performance art piece dealing with the concept of timeless pure form and its manipulation.
+WOMB is an experiential 4 day performance art piece dealing with the concept of timeless pure form and its manipulation.
 When a point of nothingness and everything occurs and end becomes beginning.
 WOMB is a created space free from the expectation, judgement, and time of the outside world .
 Before we enter into the world, society has already begun to place expectation and formation of identity, through acts of ritualization.
 We are given a names, defined by gender colors and clothing for example - but what if we were to relive this space, living and creating in an absence of identity and time.
 What if we were given a moment to return to the WOMB?
-For four days I was returned to a state of purity.
-Only surviving and interacting on what was brought inside the womb.
+Returning to a state of purity.
+Only surviving and interacting with what was brought inside the womb through external factors.
 Film, photography, installation and paintings were produced from this experience, ending in the "birth" of a show.

 'PLASTICS' is an ongoing series of photograhy

 A 5 hour durational performance art piece in conjunction with the Los Angeles release of Taro Hanabusa "Fangophilia"